Scarlet Finale! (Demo)

 All the electricity went out immediately.

 This wasn’t thanks to Faith’s sudden action.
 Caroline didn’t hide in the kitchen because it would be safer.
 It was all part of their plan.
-That was the room that had the main electricity switch, and Faith’s gunshots were the signal to shut it down.
+That was the room that had the main electricity switch, and Faith’s specific gunshot sequence was the signal to shut it down.

 What Faith needed wasn’t to win a fight, he just needed information.

-In the middle of the chaos, the door to the restaurant’s kitchen slowly opened.
+In the midst of chaos, the door to the restaurant’s kitchen slowly opened.
 A hand came from inside and quickly pulled in one of the people standing just by the entrance of the room.

 Caroline who had brought one of the attackers into the room with her had already taken action.
 She had twisted their wrist, successfully disarming them, and held them against the floor with their arms on their back.